While claims that coconut oil will give you thicker and fuller brows are exaggerated, using coconut oil for eyebrows may have some benefits.

 Protection against breakage

 Coconut oil is a natural moisturizer that appears to be superior to other oils when it comes to hair.
 There’s evidence that coconut oil penetrates the hair better than other oils.
-Other research has shown that coconut oil also helps your hair maintain moisture by slowing moisture loss.
-This moisture can translate to stronger, healthier brows.

 There are a few ways to use coconut oil for your eyebrows.
 The method you choose comes down to personal preference.